kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I detail some of his [interesting tweets](november.md#matthew) in November 2023 information.
 - We DM when I'm in my hotel in Madrid.
 - Due to the obvious references, I'm sure it's the trumpet teacher, or someone very close to him who can speak/write English.
+- I now believe many of these accounts are probably delegate accounts whereby someone can take over them at any moment, although this one looks stolen to me.
+- When I ask for verification of who he is, he posts in the DM an identification document for this actual person, Matthew.
+This happens with other accounts I interact with too.
 - He tells me he's nervous because he usually sees me on the WhatsApp group and chatting with me directly is different.
+- He tells me about his children.
+He says he has three daughters and a son from two different marriages.
+He talks about how his grown up daughter doesn't want to be/get pregnant.
+I ask him why.
+He says it's political.
 - The interaction goes on till the end of December.
-- Our DMs become much clearer about who he is, or who this person wants me to think he is.
+- Our interactions make it much clearer to me about who he is, or who this person wants me to think he is.

 ## Avila